 a house of prayer for all nations.”
 (Isaiah 56:6-7)

-The ‘Holy Mountain’ that Isaiah had written about was Mount Moriah, where the Prophet Ibrahim had sacrificed the lamb selected by Allah in place of his son.
+The ‘Holy Mountain’ was Mount Moriah, where the Prophet Ibrahim had sacrificed the lamb in place of his son.
 The ‘house of prayer’ was the Temple which Isa al Masih entered on Nisan 10.
 For Jews, the location and date of the festival combined the sacrifice of Ibrahim and the Passover of Musa.
 However, only Jews could sacrifice at the Temple and celebrate Passover.
 But Isaiah had written that ‘foreigners’ (non-Jews) would one day see that ‘their burnt offerings and sacrifices would be accepted’.
-In quoting the prophet Isaiah, Isa announced that his work would obtain an acceptance for non-Jews .
+In quoting the prophet Isaiah, Isa announced that his work would obtain acceptance for non-Jews.
 He did not explain at this point how he would do this.
-But as we continue the account we will learn even as we recognize now that Allah had a plan to bless you and me
+As we continue the account we will learn that Allah had a plan to bless you and me

 Next days in the Holy Week